OwnTube-tv/web-client/docs/tech.md

 This approach allows components throughout the application to easily access the current instance's configuration by calling `useInstanceConfig()`.
 The returned configuration can then be used to customize the UI, set theme preferences, or control feature visibility based on the specific instance being accessed.

 By combining the `useFeaturedInstancesData` hook (which loads all instance configurations) with the `useInstanceConfig` hook (which selects the current instance), OwnTube.tv is able to customize the experience for the user based on the instance they are currently accessing.

+### Error handling ❌

+Errors are handled throughout the application on pages and in individual sections on pages.
+If there is an error loading a page that is blocking the experience, e.g. the list of playlists didn't load on the playlists page, the user is presented with a fullscreen message suggesting to retry fetching the data.
+However, if an individual section failed to load, e.g. a single playlist failed to load on the playlists page, the user is presented with an error message and a suggestion to refetch the individual section.
+Going offline and back online is denoted by a toast message on top of the page which can be closed manually if offline, and disappears automatically if online.
+Some of the pages that require network connection are rendered as disabled when offline.
+However, the user can still try to visit the respective pages since links do not get disabled.
+Error loading video data is presented in a fullscreen message suggesting a retry of the load.
+Currently, the error handling extends to everything connected to videos, however in the future error handling should be added for info such as instance name or avatar.